 - Safe and accessible form of yoga and meditation suitable for all levels of fitness and flexibility, no previous experience required.

 - Suitable for those new to yoga or meditation.

-- Modifications, options and stages offered (including chair options for both yoga and meditation).
+- Options and stages offered (including chair options for both yoga and meditation).

 Regular Dru Yoga / Meditation classes generally include: